noahkhomer18/noahkhomer18/README.md

 # Hi, I am Noah

 I’ve been coding since I was 12.
 Along the way I’ve built countless projects while working full‑time for teams like Dunkin’, Sparkle Car Wash, Mile High Cuts, Blue Collar Marketing Group, and The Musicians Club.

-Many of those projects are becoming public here—this GitHub will be a living testament to my work.
+Many of those projects are becoming public here; this GitHub will be a living testament to my work and it will remain as one of my firm achievements.

 I love learning, and that drive led me to pursue a double major with multiple minors across Computer Science, Software Engineering, Business Administration, Information Systems, and Project Management.